onosproject/openairinterface5g/README.md

-# OAI CU-CP #
+# OAI CU & DU #

-ONF's OAI CU-CP is a O-RAN compliant CU Control Plane (CU-CP) based on on [OpenAirInterface](http://www.openairinterface.org).
-The CU-CP implements O-RAN's E2AP interface with support for the Key Performance Metrics (E2SM_KPM) Service Model.
+ONF's OAI CU & DU are O-RAN compliant disaggregated baseband units based on on [OpenAirInterface](http://www.openairinterface.org).
+The CU contains both CU-C & CU-U functionality and supports PDCP,GTPU,RRC & S1AP protocols along with S1, F1 & E2 interfaces.
+The DU has High-PHY(FAPI), MAC, RLC & RRC (for handing RRC Config messages from CU) protocols along with F1 interface support.
+Both CU & DU implements O-RAN's E2AP interface with support for the below Service Models:
+    - Key Performance Metrics (E2SM_KPM)
+    - RAN Slicing (E2SM_RSM)
 This component is intended for use with OAI based RU/DU hardware or SDRAN-in-a-Box (RiaB).

 ## RIC Agent ##

-The RIC Agent is an ONF addition to OAI that adds support for interfacing the OAI CU-CP with a O-RAN Real-time Intelligent Controller (RIC) over the E2 interface.
+The RIC Agent is an ONF addition to OAI that adds support for interfacing the OAI CU & DU with a O-RAN Real-time Intelligent Controller (RIC) over the E2 interface.
 To build OAI with this support, enable the *--build-ric-agent* build option:

 ```shell
 $ cd openairinterface5g